 When we stepped out in the vineyard our conversation there went on for a while.
 We were standing on the east-facing slope of the acre of Vidal and Cab Franc, and discussed viniculture.

 Cornell wasn’t the only source of good advice for Robibero.
-Another was John Whiteman, from Crop Protection Services in Marlborough.
-When they were thinking of digging up the soil and mixing shale and other matter, then grading to aerate the soil, Whiteman made an important observation: “You know what?
+Another was John Wightman, from Nutrien Ag Solutions in Milton, NY.
+When they were thinking of digging up the soil and mixing shale and other matter, then grading to aerate the soil, Wightman made an important observation: “You know what?
 It took nature ten million years to create that soil.
 Don’t mess with it.
 Just put in some drainage . . . .”
 He went on to explain that the colloids in the soil [the chemically most active part of soil] took millions of years to develop.
 Bringing in topsoil would not improve the vineyard because vines grow well in soil that may be too poor for other plants.

 So, Robibero is dealing with the land that it has by providing the drainage needed because there is lots of clay there and vines don’t like wet feet.